-You can read more about positive effects of nitrates on hypertension here.
+You can read more about the positive effects of nitrates on hypertension here.

 Heart rate increased from heat exposure is also a mild heart exercise.
 That is very beneficial for everybody, but especially for people with health problems, who can’t engage in cardio exercise routinely.

-There are numerous studies backing benefits of sauna on heart health, even for people with congestive heart failure.
-One study showed the more often you go to sauna the less is your chance to die from heart attack.
+There are numerous studies backing the benefits of sauna on heart health, even for people with congestive heart failure.
+One study showed the more often you go to the sauna the less your chance to die from a heart attack.